 B. Create a Bootable Device

 To create a bootable device for Linux installation, first you have to download the ISO file of the Linux distribution.
-Then you can use Etcher to create a bootable USB device.
-Just follow these steps with me.
+Then follow these steps:

 After that, Etcher will flash the ISO file into your USB drive and make it bootable.